WHITE-KNIGHT5/MpvRxN/README.md

 - Fixed the "smooth back animation" OFF setting not actually suppressing the exit transition, due to a call-ordering bug (`overridePendingTransition` was being called too late to take effect).
 - Fixed Picture-in-Picture broadcast intent handling (switched to action-string-based intents with `FLAG_MUTABLE`) which was contributing to the landscape back-press rotation flash — this was a recurring issue across several sessions before the underlying causes were fully isolated.

-**Audio & folders:**
-- Fixed audio-only folders not appearing in the folder list when the Audio Player toggle is enabled.

 **Theme & playback:**
 - Fixed video playback briefly pausing/restarting when switching the system day/night theme while a video is open.